Advanced Patient Care Skills

 - Wound care

 Tuition and fees for the course are $1,255.
 This includes $670 in fees not eligible for waiver.
 No refund five days prior to class starting.

 In addition to gaining immediate employment, you can continue developing your health care career at HCC in the following ways:

 Enroll in Courses for the Current Term

-Please note that this is a hybrid class--a blend of online education and face-to-face skills training.
-This course prepares certified nursing assistants to work as patient care technicians (PCT) in hospitals and other health care settings as part of a multidisciplinary team caring for patients who require acute care as well as chronic care.
+This HYBID course prepares certified nursing assistants to work in hospitals and other health care settings as part of a multidisciplinary team caring for patients who require acute care as well as chronic care.
 You will expand and deepen your skills in complex health care procedures including phlebotomy, electrocardiograms, glucose monitoring, intravenous therapy, wound care, and urinary catheterization.
 Textbook and workbook are included.
-No refund five days prior to start date.
+No refund seven days prior to start date.
 9.2 CEUs.

 Requirements: You must have a current Certified Nursing Assistant (CNA) license.
-For additional information, contact Kathy Schultz at kschultz@ howardcc.edu or call 443-518-4981.
+For more information, email NonCreditAlliedHealth@howardcc.edu.

 ** Tuition and fees not eligible for waiver for XE courses.

 (S) = Supplies needed.
 Instructor will provide list at first class.